Deleting local and cloud data

 Deleting local data

 The term Local Data refers to information stored on the Datto device's storage drives.
 All data resides locally on the Datto device before replicating to the Datto Cloud.
-You can delete local data in three ways:
+Local data may be manually deleted in following ways:

-• Each backup your Datto device takes is a unique data snapshot, also called a recovery point.
+Each backup your Datto device takes is a unique data snapshot, also called a recovery point.
 Each recovery point contains all the information necessary to restore all the data present at the time of the backup.
 You can choose to delete one, some, or all of an agent's recovery points.
+To remove a specific restore point:

-• Retention will not remove any recovery points that are waiting to sync offsite to the cloud.
-See I forced local retention, but the data is still there.
-Why? below.
+Retention will not remove any recovery points that are waiting to sync offsite to the cloud.

-• If you delete local data that you have not replicated to the Datto Cloud, you cannot recover it.
+If you delete local data that you have not replicated to the Datto Cloud, it cannot be recovered.
+Data deletion is an irreversible action.

 Deleting cloud data